basics/nuxt-booster/docs/content/v2/en/index.md

 Nuxt Speedkit takes over the lighthouse performance optimization of your generated website.

 In order to achieve a performance score of 100/100, only the necessary resources located in the current viewport may be initialized when the page is loaded.
 This includes images, fonts and the js-modules.
-Until now, there has been no practical and usable concept to help developers maintain an overview and enable accurate targeting in nuxtJS projects.
+Until now, there has been no practical and usable concept to help developers maintain an overview and enable accurate targeting in NuxtJS projects.

 This module addresses this problem and provides a holistic approach to intelligently load the necessary viewport related resources to reduce FCP, DCL, TTI, TBT and CLS.